hushmirror/SilentDragon/README.md

 SilentDragon contacts a few different external websites to get various bits of data.

-    * coingecko.com for price data API
+    * coingecko.com for price data API (defaults to on, optional)
-    * explorer.hush.is for explorer links
+    * explorer.hush.is for explorer links (optional)
     * dexstats.info for address utilities
+        * Address Asset Viewer menu action (optional)
+        * Convert Address menu action (optional)
-    * wormhole.hush.is for Wormhole services
+    * wormhole.hush.is for Wormhole services (optional)

 This means your IP address is known to these servers.
 Enable Tor setting in SilentDragon to prevent this, or better yet, use TAILS: https://tails.boum.org/
+NOTE: Tor v3 is not yet supported.

 # Installation